 What is the Main Difference Between In-Wall and On-Wall Speakers?
 The Deep Dive!

 Well, both the speakers will increase your sound quality.
 But there are still some key categories to differentiate the speakers in.
+We’ve also seen some of these sections while comparing bass reflex with a passive radiator.
 To know more details, let’s go to the next segment.

 What Kind of Sound Quality Can you Expect?